jwoehr/qisjob/README.md

   -v, --verbose         Increase verbosity each -v up to 3 -x, --transpile       Print circuit transpiled for chosen backend to stdout
                         before running job
+  --showsched           In conjuction with -x, show schedule for transpiled
+                        circuit for chosen backend to stdout before running job
   --circuit_layout      With -x, write image file of circuit layout after
                         transpile (see --figure_basename)
   --histogram           Write image file of histogram of experiment results